Consulting

 • Product Misalignment

-Engineering and sales operate with different mental models of the product.
+Engineering and sales teams working with different interpretations of the same system.

 • High-Complexity Decisions

-Teams stuck in analytical loops unable to reach collective consensus.
+Teams stuck in analytical loops where traditional discussion does not lead to convergence.

 • Post-Merger Teams

-Groups forced to collaborate without shared trust or rhythm.
+Groups required to collaborate without shared operational rhythms or trust structures.

 Executive Services